Uniform distribution via lattices: from point sets to sequences: Basic Definitions and Main Result

-\begin{definition} Consider the set $\mathcal{E}_\md$ of \textbf{empirical measures} $E_{Z_N}:= \sum_{j=1}^{N}\delta(z_j)$ on some set $\md$, $z_j\in Z_N\cap\md$, where $\delta(x)$ is the delta-measure at the point $x$:
+\begin{definition} Consider the set $\mathcal{E}_\md$ of \textbf{empirical measures} $E_{Z_N}:= \sum_{j=1}^{N}\delta(z_j)$ on some set $\md$, $z_j\in Z_N$, where $\delta(x)$ is the delta-measure at the point $x$:

-A function-pair $\big(\mathscr{D},f\big)$ shall be called \textbf{admissible} if $\mathscr{D}$ is $f$-sublinear over $\mathcal{E}_\md$.
-We call $\mathscr{D}$ a \textbf{discrepancy function} if there is an $f$ that makes $\big(\mathscr{D},f\big)$ admissible. \end{definition} We introduced $f$-sublinear and discrepancy functions in order to state the next result in full generality.
+A function-pair $(\mathscr{D},f)$ shall be called \textbf{admissible} if $\mathscr{D}$ is $f$-subadditive over $\mathcal{E}_\md$, i.e. $\mathscr{D}:\mathcal{E}_\md\ra\R$ and $\mathscr{D}(\sum^n\nu_j)\leq f(n)\sum^n \mathscr{D}(\nu_j)$.
+We call $\mathscr{D}$ a \textbf{discrepancy function} if there is an $f$ that makes $(\mathscr{D},f)$ admissible. \end{definition} Even though $\mathscr{D}$ is defined on empirical measures, we advise the reader to think of $\mathscr{D}$ as a function on point sets of $\md$, and in our main results the element $\sum^n\nu_j$ from the definition above will be the initial segment of a sequence $Z$, and each $\nu_j$ will be the projection of a perturbed lattice set.
+We introduced $f$-subadditive and discrepancy functions in order to state our main result in full generality.
 As we shall see in the remarks after Definition \ref{def_LpDiscrepancy}, our admissible function-pair subsumes many notions of discrepancy.

+Our main result Theorem \ref{thm_main} is heavy in notation and in order to give the gist of it quickly we first state a simple version of it.